abdelkhalek-haddany/Age-Gender-predection-using-CNN/README.md

 <p>In this Python Project, I had used Deep Learning to accurately identify the gender and age of a person from a single image of a face.
 I used the models trained by <a href="https://susanqq.github.io/UTKFace/">UTKFace</a>.
 The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
 It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
 And so, I made this a classification problem instead of making it one of regression.</p>

 <h2>Dataset :</h2>
 <p>For this python project, I had used the Adience dataset; the dataset is available in the public domain and you can find it <a href="https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification">here</a>.
-This dataset serves as a benchmark for face photos and is inclusive of various real-world imaging conditions like noise, lighting, pose, and appearance.
-The images have been collected from Flickr albums and distributed under the Creative Commons (CC) license.
-It has a total of 26,580 photos of 2,284 subjects in eight age ranges (as mentioned above) and is about 1GB in size.
-The models I used had been trained on this dataset.</p>
+UTKFace dataset is a large-scale face dataset with long age span (range from 0 to 116 years old).
+The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
+The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. This dataset could be used on a variety of tasks, e.g., face detection, age estimation, age progression/regression, landmark localization, etc.</p>

 <h2>Additional Python Libraries Required :</h2>
 <ul>